jerryzhou196/jerryzhou196/README.md

                                 .-'|  _.|  |    ||   '-__  |   |  |    ||      |
                                 |' | |.    |    ||       | |   |  |    ||      |
                              ___|  '-'     '    ""       '-'   '-.'    '`      |____
-                                   Studying CS at the University of Waterloo.
+                                   hi loves. i study CS at the University of Waterloo.
 ```